celsasser/falign/README.md

 ## Overview
 `falign` is a smart and powerful formatter and parser.
 Anything (_almost anything_) `format` is capable of formatting may be parsed using the same format specification.
 The specification we devised picks and chooses some of our favorite qualities from `sprintf`, from python's `format` and adds some of our flavor crystals.
 We tossed and turned the problem over in our heads and decided to make one big assumption which is that everything be formatted (not necessarily parsed) as a string.

 "Hey, why do that?", you ask.
 "I loose my ability to convert and format a number in hexadecimal.
-I loose my ability to format my dates according to some calendar on some far off planet is some galaxy far far away!"
+I loose my ability to format my dates according to some calendar on some far off planet in some galaxy far far away!"
 Do you?
 No, you don't.
 No formatting library will ever be able to present the bits and pieces of your data in all of the various ways you want to format it. `falign`'s concern is formatting the whole.
 You know how you want to present the bits and pieces of your data.
 Format your `Date`s your `Number`s, your special sauce however you like.

 Are you still feeling gipped?
 Let's examine what you loose with most format libraries.
 You loose the ability: